BlueBrain/NeuroM/doc/source/install.rst

 Installation
 ============

-It is recommended that you use `pip <https://pip.pypa.io/en/stable/>`_ to install into ``NeuroM`` into a `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.
+It is recommended that you use `pip <https://pip.pypa.io/en/stable/>`_ version 8.1.0 or higher to install into
+``NeuroM`` into a `virtualenv <https://virtualenv.pypa.io/en/stable/>`_.
 For details on how to set it up, see :ref:`venv-label`